bcgov/moh-plr-fhir/input/pagecontent/index.md

 ### PLR Application Overview
-NOTE: This text is taken from the current PLR User Guide found here: link goes here
+The PLR User Guide provides a detailed overview of the current PLR functionality.

 The Provider and Location Registry (PLR) is the authoritative registry of British Columbia healthcare Providers’ demographic and professional information which supports activities such as: